 - Prepare for occupational certification tests (e.g., allied health, nursing, teaching, and many more)

 The link below will provide access to LearningExpress Library and PrepSTEP.
-Patrons will need to register for an account using an email address and password which will allow for progress to saved: http://lexpr.es/?AuthToken=2F5F98D1-31A2-4E2A-B1BC-7C06BF536DBF
+Patrons will need to register for an account using an email address and password which will allow for progress to be saved: http://lexpr.es/?AuthToken=2F5F98D1-31A2-4E2A-B1BC-7C06BF536DBF

 Open Library has a vision to make all published works available to all people.
 This site offers tens of thousands of books scanned in their original form.
 Registration is required, but access is free: https://openlibrary.org/